sqlhabit/portfolio-project-template/README.md

 Now we've glimpsed into the user numbers, let's see what happens with these users down the funnel.

-### Soft-activation or users with mobile app
+### Soft-activation: users with mobile app

 Let's see how many users who signed up on the web installed a mobile app.
+Here and later we'll use daily cohorts based on user signup date.

 ~~~pgsql
 WITH mobile_app_users AS (